-Influenza (“the flu”) is a contagious upper respiratory illness that becomes most prevalent during the winter months of the year.
+Influenza (“the flu”) is a contagious respiratory illness that becomes most prevalent during the fall and winter months of the year.

 So what can you do to fight the flu once you have it?
 Can your doctor prescribe you antibiotics to treat it?

 Antibiotics aren’t an effective way to treat the flu.
 Read on to learn why.

 Antibiotics are drugs that are used to treat bacterial infections.

 In the late 1800s, researchers began to observe that some chemicals were effective in treating infections.
 Then, in 1928, Alexander Fleming discovered that a fungus called Penicillium notatum had contaminated one of his plated cultures of bacteria.
 The fungus left a bacteria-free zone in the area where it grew.

 This discovery would eventually lead to the development of penicillin, the first naturally occurring antibiotic to be produced.